pkro/cs50m-project1/README.md

 - A new expo project had to be created instead of the downloaded one due to older version conflicts.
 - Module expo-constants had to be installed because importing Constants directly form expo is deprecated

+Challenge:
+- added ability to enter time in minutes for work and pause
+- reset
+- timer color change depending on mode

+Icon based on Photo by Evaldas Daugintis on Unsplash

 # Project 1 - Pomodoro Timer
 For this project, you'll be implementing a Pomodoro timer.
 This timer will help people trying to use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).